OneInA1E6/Capstone/Client Meeting/clientMeeting.1.markdown

 		-Answer: It's more on the student's schedule, as we've got classes to accomodate for, so it's whoever needs to join whenever we can make it work.

 ## 2:10
 Farewells
 -We all seem very excited for the opportunity, sounds like an awesome project.
 -The Glohaven team also look forward to supporting and learning along side us all the way.

-## 2:10
-	Meeting Ajourned
+-Meeting Ajourned